Sodom and Gomorrah: The Last Seven Days

-Sodom and Gomorrah: The Last Seven Days is a 1975 pornographic film directed and produced by the Mitchell brothers, set in biblical times.
+Sodom and Gomorrah: The Last Seven Days is a 1975 pornographic comedy film directed and produced by the Mitchell brothers, set in biblical times.
 It is loosely based on the biblical Sodom and Gomorrah, with a subplot where extraterrestrial aliens observe Earth.
 The space captain of their ship has the physical appearance of a chimpanzee and speaks with a voice which imitates John Wayne.
 The picture had a budget of one million dollars, and the soundtrack was created by Mike Bloomfield and Barry Goldberg.
 Nevertheless, it was a huge flop at the box office.

 Plot

 Lot and his family move to Sodom, where king Bera rules.
 He hopes to start a life as a merchant, but is instead confronted with the strange laws of the city, which forbid vaginal intercourse.
 Meanwhile, the events are witnessed by an extraterrestrial spaceship which has a monkey for a captain.